 Chicks

 Each spring, the school incubates chicken (or duck) eggs.
 The children are taken through the different phases of chick development, and are usually able to watch the chicks hatch!
-The chicks stay in the classroom for a couple of weeks, giving the children the opportunity to watch them grow and see the transition from fluffy fuzz to defined feathers!
+The chicks stay in the classroom for a couple weeks, giving the children the opportunity to watch them grow and see the transition from fluffy fuzz to defined feathers!

 Music